mbGtin/BECIA-Interaction-Protocol/emoji_semantics.md

 # Emoji Semantics — BECIA Interaction Protocol (BIP)
+### Version: v1.1

-This document describes how emojis function as **nonverbal signals** rather than static emotion labels.
+This document describes how emojis function under the

-Emojis are treated as:
+**BECIA Interaction Protocol (BIP)** as *nonverbal signals*, not static emotional labels.

+Emojis in BIP encode:

-- tone markers
+- facial expression
-- relational cues
+- micro-expression
-- social signals
+- attitude
-- emotional intensifiers
+- emotional intensity
-- nonverbal triggers
+- relational meaning

-They compress facial expressions, attitude, emotional intensity, and subtle human behaviour into a single symbol.
+- softening or sharpening of tone

+They act as compressed behavioural cues.

 ---